Microbial community and hemorrhoids

 The role of the intestinal environment in the rectum

 The rectum is particularly susceptible to changes in the intestinal environment because its mucous membrane regularly comes into contact with concentrated intestinal contents.
-If the microbial balance is disturbed, the composition and properties of the stool as well as the chemical conditions in the rectum change.
-This can lead to the mucous membrane becoming less resistant to mechanical and chemical stimuli.
+When the microbial balance is disturbed, the composition and properties of the stool as well as the chemical conditions in the rectum change.
+This can cause the mucous membrane to become less resistant to mechanical and chemical stimuli.

 Microorganisms as indirect influencing factors

-A microbial imbalance does not necessarily mean the presence of "harmful germs" but often an imbalance of functionally important bacterial groups.
-This can weaken regulatory processes that normally contribute to mucosal stability.
-The result is increased susceptibility to irritation, where even everyday stresses like bowel movements or moisture can promote inflammatory reactions.
+However, a microbial imbalance does not necessarily mean the presence of "harmful germs," but often a disproportion of functionally important bacterial groups.
+This can weaken regulatory processes that normally contribute to the stability of the mucous membrane.
+The result is an increased sensitivity, where even everyday stresses such as bowel movements or moisture can promote inflammatory reactions.

 Inflammatory reactions are a protective mechanism

 Inflammations in the rectum are initially a defense and protective reaction of the body.
 However, with persistent microbial imbalance, these reactions are repeatedly triggered without sufficient recovery phases.
-This can lead to chronic irritation states characterized by burning, a feeling of pressure, or increased mucosal sensitivity.
+This can lead to chronic irritation states characterized by burning, a feeling of pressure, or increased mucous membrane sensitivity.

 Not every inflammatory reaction in the rectum is a sign of an independent disease, such as infectious or chronic inflammatory proctitis.
-Often, these are functional inflammatory processes favored by an unfavorable intestinal environment, stool problems, or mechanical stress.
-Persistent or increasing symptoms should always be medically evaluated.
+Often, these are functional inflammatory processes favored by an unfavorable intestinal environment, stool problems, or mechanical stresses.
+However, persistent or increasing symptoms should always be medically evaluated.

 A microbial imbalance does not act as the sole trigger in the rectum but as an amplifier of inflammatory processes.
 In combination with hard stool consistency, frequent straining, or moisture, it can contribute to the consolidation of inflammatory irritation states.